 ♦ Strong objection (resistance if you prefer) is sometimes masking a grain of wisdom.
 It is up to me to gently peel away the layers to reveal the priceless gem that was begging and wanting to be communicated.

 ♦ The path indicated is often the path less traveled, never before traveled or the one I would prefer not to walk.
 If I am clear inside (NO agenda) and the direction is deeply “right”, then I know the path will offer me more than it may be asking of me.

 ♦ Inner Knowing shows up when the timing is right.
 It doesn’t show up faster because I am uncomfortable or under pressure.

-♦ Sometimes I hear or sense “No, Wait”, and it is, in what is revealed in the waiting, that lights up the path I need to follow.
+♦ Sometimes I hear or sense a “No, Wait”.
+It is in what is revealed in the waiting, that lights up the path I need to follow.

 ♦ I often don’t feel ready or prepared for where I am headed.
 Each step prepares me for the next, so I have to be paying attention to what is happening now.